NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Introduction

-Instead of starting with a sampled instruction, we start by sampling an \emph{interaction} first, and then retroactively labeling it into an instruction that is feasible by design.
-At a high-level, our approach \emph{NNetscape Navigator} (\ours, Fig~\ref{fig:overview}), uses a language model exploration policy to perform extended interactions with an environment, and another language model trajectory labeler to annotate trajectories with instructions\footnote{All code and data will be available \href{https://github.com/MurtyShikhar/NNetnav.git}{here}.}.
-To effectively control the exponential space of meaningful interactions, \ours uses the hierarchical structure of language instructions as a pruning heuristic: for exploration to discover a meaningfully complex task, trajectory prefixes must correspond to meaningful sub-tasks.
-Thus, during an exploration episode, if a language model cannot label trajectory prefixes (at set time-steps) with a sub-task, further exploration is automatically terminated.
-Imposing such a structure over search not only enhances efficiency, but also results in complex and hierarchical instructions (See Table~\ref{tab:qual_examples} for examples). \ours prompts the same base language model for exploration, relabeling and inferring sub-tasks, and effectively addresses all limitations of instruction-first data collection.
+At a high level, our approach, \ours (Fig~\ref{fig:overview}), uses a language model exploration policy to perform extended interactions with a website, and another language model trajectory labeler to annotate trajectories with instructions.\footnote{Our code, data and trained models are available \href{https://nnetnav.dev/}{here}. } To effectively control the exponential space of meaningful interactions, \ours uses the hierarchical structure of language instructions as a pruning heuristic: for exploration to discover a meaningfully complex task, trajectory prefixes must correspond to meaningful sub-tasks.
+Thus, during an exploration episode, if a language model cannot label trajectory prefixes (at set time-steps) with a sub-task, further exploration is automatically pruned.
+Imposing such a structure over search not only enhances efficiency, but also results in complex and hierarchical instructions (See Table~\ref{tab:qual_examples} for examples). \ours prompts the same base language model for exploration, relabeling and inferring sub-tasks.